Blueprint CS Foundations

 Finally, educators should write performance task criteria for students, and share this criterion early and often with them.

 Scope: CS Practices, Concepts, and Perspectives

-A meaningful unit as described in the Blueprint represents the minimum instruction required in CS4ALL projects.
-Schools are expected to teach at least all three CS practices; Analyze, Prototype, and Communicate.
-In addition, three of five concepts: Abstraction, Algorithms, Programming, Data, and Networks.
+A meaningful unit as described in the Blueprint represents the minimum instruction required in CS4All projects.
+Schools are expected to teach at least, all three CS practices (Analyze, Prototype, and Communicate), as well as three of five CS concepts (Abstraction, Algorithms, Programming, Data, and Networks.)
 Each practice and concept have corresponding sub-practices and sub-concepts.

 Educators are expected to:

 - Engage students in as many sub-practices of the three practices; Analyze, Prototype, Communicate, as is appropriate for their students' ages and backgrounds.